On Air Now

 Netflix have begun signposting whether a new show is a 'limited series' or not and there's still some confusion over what it actually means.

 What is a Netflix 'limited series'?
-Certain shows are being billed as a 'limited series' on the world's biggest TV and movie streaming service and we need to exactly what that means.
+Certain shows are being billed as a 'limited series' on the world's biggest TV and movie streaming service and we need to know exactly what that means.

 The term in fact means that the series' storyline is guaranteed to finish within the final episode of the series.

 This doesn't necessarily mean an end for the show itself however.
-There have been cases where the show continues however the entire storyline may be different, either with or without the same actors starring too!
+There have been cases where the show continues although the entire storyline may be different, either with or without the same actors starring too!
 Interesting huh?!